 Invited as an expert to the Fourteenth United Nations Congress on Crime Prevention and Criminal Justice in Japan, virtual participation.

 Invited by the ISRAEL HLS&CYBER, initiated by the Israel Export and International Cooperation Institute and the Foreign Trade Administration at the Ministry of Economy and Industry, in cooperation with the National Cyber Directorate at the Prime Minister’s Office, Sibat at the Ministry of Defense, the Ministry of Public Security and the Ministry of Foreign Affairs, virtual participation.

 Invited member & participant in The French-American Foundation’s Cyber Security Conference entitled New Cyber Threats & Resilience in Critical Infrastructure, virtual participation.

 Criminal justice responses to prevent and counter cybercrime in all its forms, including through the strengthening of cooperation at the national and international levels.
-The report was prepared for the 27th UN Commission on Crime Prevention and Criminal Justice meeting in Vienna in 2018.
+The report was prepared for the 27th UN Commission on Crime Prevention and Criminal Justice meeting in Vienna.